frosit/magerun-rewritetoolset/docs/commands.md

 __options__

 * --new-suffix : Suffix to append after url-key. accepts: current_url, product_id, sku, default: current_url
-* --seperator : Seperator character between url_key and suffix, default: -
+* --seperator : Separator character between url_key and suffix, default: -
 * --limit : Limits the amount of products to be fetches als duplicated (testing purposes)
 * --dry-run : does not execute product save

 ## Section: Log

 This section is actually redundant and only contains one command.
-Due to it's nature i'd like to keep it seperated for now.
+Due to it's nature i'd like to keep it separated for now.

 ### rewrites:log:parse

-Parses access logs into a json database.
+Parses access logs into a JSON database.
 Currently only supports the hypernode platform by this specific command:

 * unstable, tested hypernode only